 - How should changes be reviewed?

-Without governance, teams may use cloud services in inconsistent ways that create unnecessary risk.
+Without governance, teams end up using cloud services in inconsistent ways that create unnecessary risk.

 Why Cloud Governance Matters for Enterprise Infrastructure